Replacing in-tank/lifter fuel pump on a Mk1 Golf

 Mk1 Golf Fuel Lifter Pump removal

-Step 6 - Attach the new pump
+Step 6 - Attach the new pump and reinstall

 Attaching the new pump is virtually the reverse of above.